lidofinance/scripts/README.md

 The snapshot tests run only if the vote script exists.

+If there are multiple vote scripts all the common tests fail.

 ### Common tests in master branch

 As there is no vote script (as the workflow defines) only the regression tests run.